Preparation contextuality as an essential feature underlying quantum communication advantage: Primitives

-where $\mathcal{D}$ denotes Bob's decoding strategy and $m$ can take arbitrary number of distinct values.
-The symbol $p_{\mathcal{NC}}$ is used to reflect the fact that in an $\mathcal{OC}$ task the optimal classical success probability is the same as the optimal non-contextual success probability \citep{shp}.
-In-order to obtain an insight into the optimal non-contextual strategies we make the following observations.\\
+where the message $m$ can take arbitrary number of distinct values.
+We use the subscript $\mathcal{NC}$ to reflect the fact that for $\mathcal{OC}$ tasks the maximal classical success probability is the same as the maximal $\mathcal{PNC}$ success probability \cite{chutiyapa,shp}.